 Though we optimize the resources used by panes that are not visible, we need to keep all of them in memory.
 This is fine with up to about 8 panes depending on your device, but if you go might higher, like having 15 panes or more, things can rapidly slow down depending on how much resources a site needs.

 Alternatively, consider the "Focus" or "Full" layouts when not actively working on responsive design.
-They show just a single panel, but you still have access to all the Polypane features.
+They show just a single pane, but you still have access to all the Polypane features.

 Make sure hardware acceleration is on

 For macOS, Polypane has a "Disable Hardware Acceleration" option in the View menu.
 This can help fix graphical issues, but the downside is that Polypane is significantly slower without hardware acceleration (for obvious reasons).